imbo/imboclient-php/README.markdown

 These classes implements the `ImboClient\Url\UrlInterface` interface which includes the following methods:

 * `getUrl()` Returns the URL as a string.
-* `getUrlWithAccessToken()` Returns the URL as a string with an access token appended.
+* `getUrlEncoded()` Returns the URL as a URL-encoded string.

-When the classes listed above is used in a string context (for instance `print` or `echo`) the `getUrlWithAccessToken()` method will be used.
-Pr. default Imbo requires access tokens for all requests, and unless you remove that feature manually this is the method you most likely want to use.
+When the classes listed above is used in a string context (for instance `print` or `echo`) the `getUrl()` method will be used.
+All URLs have an access token appended to them that is used by Imbo servers to make sure you have access to the URL you are requesting.
+The access token is a keyed MD5 hash using the HMAC method.
+The key used is the private key given to the client upon instantiation.

 ### Image URLs